Disability Pride Month: Activities for early learners & caregivers

 Andrew Gurza, disabled disability awareness consultant, explains it in a post on Instagram: “For me, it means that I am proud to have conversations about disability that are my honest truth; and to talk about body stuff that most of us keep to ourselves.
 I am proud to say ‘I hate my disability today,’ and be able to share that honestly, alongside moments where I say, ‘Being disabled is great.’
 Being able to tell both sides of that story makes me proud to be disabled.”

-This month, we will be exploring disabled experiences by learning from the experts: disabled people.
+Every July, we explore disabled experiences by learning from the experts: disabled people.
 It’s an opportunity for disabled people to find their community, and for everyone to learn about experiences, thoughts, and feelings they haven’t encountered.

-Below, find videos and programs for early learners, as well as books, events, and more resources for caregivers.
+Below, find videos and programs for early learners, as well as books and more resources for caregivers.

 Watch these videos